P05BB

 • 6

-A recently replaced thermostat installed with incorrect temperature rating.
+A recently replaced thermostat with an incorrect temperature rating.

 Symptoms drivers notice